This post first appeared at In These Times.

-It’s clear that Patterson’s proposal was intended for an audience worried that a victory at Volkswagen could fuel UAW unionization campaigns at the Nissan plant in Canton, Miss., and at Mercedes-Benz in Vance, Ala.
-“Based on the successes my coalition has already achieved, I am confident that with the request[ed] resources, significant impact can made be over the next year in Tennessee, Alabama, and throughout the South to keep the UAW from organizing the foreign-owned auto facilities that are the source of so many badly-needed jobs,” he assured possible funders.
+It’s clear that Patterson’s proposal was intended for an audience worried that a victory at Volkswagen could fuel UAW unionization campaigns at the Nissan plant in Canton, Miss., and at Mercedes-Benz in Vance, Alabama.
+“Based on the successes my coalition has already achieved, I am confident that with the request[ed] resources, significant impact can made be over the next year in Tennessee, Alabama and throughout the South to keep the UAW from organizing the foreign-owned auto facilities that are the source of so many badly needed jobs,” he assured possible funders.

 According to veteran anti-union consultant Martin, Patterson originally asked for $160,000 in the proposal, which he sent to a variety of anti-union groups, including Martin’s.
 This, however, was before Patterson found a backer for his project: Americans for Tax Reform (ATR), the pet project of Republican mastermind Grover Norquist.
 Martin says that after Patterson decided to work with Americans for Tax Reform, his proposed budget rose “significantly.”

 After the injection of new funds, Patterson’s voice in Chattanooga’s anti-union debate grew even louder.
 Local TV station WTVC News Channel 9 included him as an anti-union panelist in a televised Oct.
 17 discussion about UAW organizing.
 Since September, Patterson has also been quoted by the Associated Press, Nashville Public Radio, the Chattanooga Times Free Press and even the Detroit Free Press, the UAW’s home turf newspaper.